 -Most grocers carry fresh herbs, sage being commonly available.
 Check a local farmers market, try a larger market, or a whole food type market or coop, ask a neighbor with a garden, or grow your own.
 Whole consistently sized leaves matter to this recipe, though I make an adaptation to adjust for that.

--Pine nuts- commonly available. sometimes even bulk. these are not cheap, most of them you will find to be the korean variety, which I find to be perfectly acceptable for most uses.
+Pine nuts- commonly available. sometimes even bulk. these are not cheap, most of them you will find to be the korean variety, which I find to be perfectly acceptable for most uses.
 They are available from major brands like Fisher and Diamond and in all sizes (don't buy much unless you really use them a lot)

 -Powder Fort- I will be covering this in a future post.
 The key is to use stronger flavored spices when it is called for.
 I prefer to think of it as a list of common ingredients and I simply adjust and use them as I find appropriate and balance for the recipe at hand.
 In this case I will break it down within the recipe itself, simply including the spices I find to work the best.